doraemon542/SNKhallVoice/README.md

 ![ User's Information screenshot](client/public/image/ServerRun.jpg)
 ### To run the frontend :
 ![ User's Information screenshot](client/public/image/Frontendrun.jpg)

+To run the server and frontend, execute the server-side and client-side code, ensuring both components are configured to communicate with each other for seamless operation.

 # Contact
 For any inquiries or contributions, feel free to reach out:
 - **GitHub**: